Green governments: Empirical strategy

 Let $j$ index German states and $t$ index time periods.
 The value $j=1$ corresponds to BW and $j=2,\dots,J+1$ index $J$ other German states that serve as controls.
-Let $Y_{jt}$ be the observed outcome of state $j$ in period $t$; see Section \ref{sec:data} for a description of the outcomes of interest.
+Let $Y_{jt}$ be the observed outcome of state $j$ in period $t$; see Section \ref{sec: results} for a description of the outcomes of interest.
 We adopt the potential outcomes framework \citep{neyman1923application,rubin1974estimating}.
-Let $Y_{jt}^N$ and $Y_{jt}^I$ denote the potential outcomes without and with the treatment.\footnote{The superscript $N$ stands for ``no intervention''; the superscript $I$ stands for ``intervention''.} In our context, the ``treatment'' is having a Green government.
+Let $Y_{jt}(0)$ and $Y_{jt}(1)$ denote the potential outcomes without and with the treatment.
+In our context, the ``treatment'' is having a Green government.

 BW is untreated for $t\le T_0$ and treated for $t>T_{0}$.
 The control states remain untreated for all periods.
-Thus, observed outcomes are related to potential outcomes as $Y_{jt}=D_{jt}Y_{jt}^I+(1-D_{jt})Y_{jt}^N$, where $D_{jt}=1\{j=1,t>T_0\}$.
+Thus, observed outcomes are related to potential outcomes as $Y_{jt}=D_{jt}Y_{jt}(1)+(1-D_{jt})Y_{jt}(0)$, where $D_{jt}=1\{j=1,t>T_0\}$.
 The new Green government took office on May 12, 2011.
 We therefore consider the year 2011 as the first treatment period such that $T_0=2010$.
 Doing so follows studies on partisan politics which assign a year in which a government changes to the government that was in power for at least six months \citep{potrafke2017partisan}.
 We examine data until 2015 because the next state election took place in March 2016.
-The Greens won the 2016 state elections and formed a coalition government with the conservative CDU.
+The Greens also won the 2016 elections and formed a coalition government with the conservative CDU.

 We are interested in the causal effect of the change in government in BW after 2010: